malak-hendawy/hangman-game/README.md

 ---

-## 🛠️ Technology
+## 🎮 Gameplay

+The game follows the traditional Hangman concept:

+* A hidden word is selected.
+* The player guesses letters.
+* Correct letters are revealed.
+* Incorrect guesses reduce the available attempts.
+* The game continues until the word is discovered or the allowed attempts are exhausted.

-The programming language and final technologies will be added after the project files are reviewed.
+The exact implementation will be documented after reviewing the final Python source code.

 ---

 ## ✨ Features

-The exact feature list will be added after reviewing the source code.
+The exact feature list will be added after reviewing the project files.

+Any additional features such as:

+* multiple rounds
+* difficulty levels
+* word categories
+* scoring
+* replay option
+* graphical interface

-Possible project details such as difficulty levels, categories, scoring, GUI, word lists, or multiplayer functionality will only be included if they exist in the original project.
+will only be included if they actually exist in the original project.

 ---